-The next time that you or I blow up our chests and think, and as well as act, as if we are so very important that the Universe was made for the pleasure and use of Man alone perhaps you and I should think again.
-The time that the human race has existed is in Cosmic time shorter than your next breath.
+The next time you blow up your chest and think that you as a human are something special perhaps you should think again.
+The time that the human race has existed is in Cosmic time is shorter than your next breath.
 One way to bring Mankind down to earth is to look at what Carl Sagan called his “Cosmic Calendar.”

 Do you remember the high school math class when you learned that the whole is the sum of its parts?
 What this means to me is that the whole can’t be a whole unless it has all its parts.
 Therefor the Cosmos cannot function properly unless all its part functions in a proper manner.
 So we are very important.
 We are only so if we think of ourselves in relation to all other parts of the Cosmos.

-For the reader to better as well as appreciate the above statement that the whole is made up of all its parts, therefore making the parts of the whole so very important below is a brief explanation of what occurred in the cosmos from the time of the Big Bang, the beginning of time and of our known universe.
+For the reader to better as well as appreciate the above statement that the whole is made up of all its parts, therefore making the parts of the whole so very important might read this following brief explanation of what occurred in the cosmos from the time of the Big Bang, the beginning of time and of our known universe.

 13.7 Ga Big Bang